eclipse-openj9/openj9/doc/compiler/hcr/NextGenHCR.md

 induce, which transitions to the VM, and an exception edge to the OSR catch block.
 Once the OSR induce is called, we transition to the VM.
-The VM will then create an OSR buffer, based on the size of the stack and the number of autos it expects at the induce’s bytecode index.
-It will then execute the `prepareForOSR`, which will fill the buffer based on the JIT’s stack.
+The VM will then create an OSR buffer, based on the size of the stack and the number of autos it expects at the induce's bytecode index.
+It will then execute the `prepareForOSR`, which will fill the buffer based on the JIT's stack.

 ## OSR Bookkeeping

 To achieve these transitions, OSR bookkeeping is required at all possible OSR